paitrick2333/learngit/readme.txt

-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.2333